Rate this article 4.92857142857142951 based on 14 reviews

 Economy overview in Slovakia

-Many foreign businessmen are willing to start businesses in Slovakia, mainly because of the financial environment (currency is in EUR, flat tax is 19%, dividend tax is 0%), but also for the highly trained workforce.
-Situated in the Central Europe, with a highly developed infrastructure, Slovakia is a favorable environment for traders.
+Many foreign businessmen are willing to start businesses in Slovakia, mainly because of the financial environment (currency is in EUR, the flat tax is 19%, dividend tax is 0%), but also for the highly trained workforce.
+Situated in Central Europe, with a highly developed infrastructure, Slovakia is a favorable environment for traders.
 It is a NATO, EU, OECD, WTO member, assuring a stable economic environment.
 This country has signed double tax treaties with more than 60 states, offering an attractive perspective for entrepreneurs thinking of a startup in Slovakia.

 Moreover, our company incorporation specialists can help you if you are interested in company formation services in Seychelles by putting you in contact with their partners.